UKCloud/documentation/articles/portal/ptl-gs.md

 ### compute service

-A UKCloud for VMware top-level container within a customer account that includes a vCloud Director organization and its VDCs, catalogs, users and resources.
+A UKCloud for VMware top-level container within a customer account that includes a VMware Cloud Director organization and its VDCs, catalogs, users and resources.

 ### Knowledge Centre